Ellivers/wt-docs/docs/making-a-plugin/start.md

 * `$languagePlugins`
 * `$greeneryPlugins`

-It can also be a good idea to save some sort of version for your plugin, for purposes such as checking
+It can also be a good idea to save some sort of version for your plugin.

 ```mcfunction
 # Example of a plugin load function